Do Online Word Games Improve Memory and Mental Health?

 Are Word Games Better for Some Age Groups?

-According to Cleveland Clinic, word games are best when they are not easy.
-We must think hard.
+According to the Cleveland Clinic, word games are effective when they present a challenge.
+We must make the effort.
 That way, our brains stay active and engaged.

 “If you enjoy them and they’re giving you a challenge, then it’s really serving you a good purpose in terms of supporting your brain health for life.”